 Schedule earthwork to minimize the amount of disturbed area when feasible;

-Immediately initiate stabilization for disturbed areas whenever earth disturbing have permanently ceased on any portion of the site, or temporarily ceased on any portion of the site and will not resume for a period exceeding 14 calendar days;
+Immediately initiate stabilization for disturbed areas whenever earth disturbing has permanently ceased on any portion of the site, or temporarily ceased on any portion of the site and will not resume for a period exceeding 14 calendar days;

 Minimize soil compaction in areas other than where the intended function of a specific area dictates that it be compacted;

-Erosion control BMPs (with the exception of sprayed products) shall be available on-site, or at a nearby location (e.g., common lay-down yard), year-round with trained persons able to deploy the product under the direction of the Qualified SWPPP Practitioner;

 Reestablish vegetation or non-vegetative erosion controls as soon as practicable;

 If feasible, divert up gradient run-on water from contacting areas of exposed soils disturbed by construction activities or convey run-on through the site in a manner that prevents erosion from areas of construction and does not compromise the effectiveness of erosion, sediment, and perimeter controls;

 Run-on water flowing onto a site from off-site areas may be separated from a site’s stormwater discharge to eliminate commingled contribution.
 Run-on diversion shall occur prior to entering an area affected by construction activity.
 Run-on flow diversion shall be conveyed through or around the construction activity in plastic pipe or an engineered conveyance channel in a manner that will not cause erosion due to flow diversion.
-Run-on combined with a site’s stormwater discharge is considered a stormwater discharge.
+Run-on combined with a site’s stormwater discharge is considered a stormwater discharge;

-Limit the use of plastic materials when more sustainable, environmentally friendly alternatives exist.
+Limit the use of plastic materials when more sustainable, environmentally-friendly alternatives exist.
 Where plastic materials are deemed necessary, the discharger shall consider the use of plastic materials resistant to solar degradation;

 Control stormwater and non-stormwater discharges to minimize downstream channel and bank erosion; and,